aws/aws-cdk/packages/@aws-cdk/aws-codecommit/README.md

 ## AWS CodePipeline

-To use an AWS CodeCommit Repository in an AWS CodePipeline:
+To use a CodeCommit Repository in a CodePipeline:

 ```ts
 import codepipeline = require('@aws-cdk/aws-codepipeline');